Explore Our STEAM Magnet Program

 Carver Elementary School has a tradition of excellence and strives to make all students successful learners.
 Our mission, is to provide our students with engaging, challenging, and authentic real-world experiences.
-We serve students in kindergarten through grade four.
-Our total enrollment is approximately 550 students.
+We serve students in kindergarten through grade fifth.
+Our total enrollment is approximately 630 students.
 We have a highly qualified staff and administration that works very closely with a curriculum/technology coordinator and literacy coach to meet all learners where they are and move them to the next level.
-We are very proud to announce that we are an AdvancED STEM certified school.
+We are very proud to announce that we are a Cognia STEM certified school.
 We are one of the few schools that provides the Project Lead the Way Curriculum integrated into all subjects.
 This curriculum is the nation's leading provider of science, technology, engineering and math programs.
 This program provides our students with the skills to excel in the global economy.

 STEAM Course of Study